andychase/snapcoin/security-privacy.md

 --------------------

 * Your phone number or carrier.
-* Your credentials (or recipient address).
+* Your snapcoin.net account address.
-* Any information that would enable us to spend your money
+* Any information that would enable us to spend your money.

 Services used
 -------------